 It's important to remember that screening identifies only the possibility that a baby has a defect.
 It's possible to give birth to a healthy baby after a screening test shows that a defect may be present.
 You aren't required to have any prenatal screening; talk to your doctor about any tests he or she thinks you should have.

-Your baby will be tested after birth (with your permission) to screen for certain birth defects that require treatment soon after birth.
-Exactly what your baby will be tested for varies from state to state (you can ask your health care provider or the hospital nursery which tests your state performs routinely), although all states screen for PKU, congenital hypothyroidism, and about 40 other conditions identified using a technology called tandem mass spectroscopy.
+Other birth defects that can't be detected before birth can be identified during routine newborn screenings.
+With parents' permission, babies are tested after birth to screen for certain birth defects that need to be treated soon after birth.
+Exactly what a baby is tested for varies from state to state, although all states screen for phenylketonuria (PKU), congenital hypothyroidism, sickle cell disease, and about 30 other conditions identified using a technology called tandem mass spectroscopy.
+Parents should ask health care providers or the hospital nursery which tests their state performs routinely.

-Other disorders that your state may test newborns for include:
+Other disorders that states may test newborns for include:

 - cystic fibrosis